langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 With input, we explicitly define a node in our graph for collecting human input!

-The the state update with the human input then runs *as this node*.
+The state update with the human input then runs *as this node*.

 ```python
 # Compile our graph with a checkpoitner and a breakpoint before the step to to collect human input